rpm-software-management/dnf/doc/command_ref.rst

     it.
 It also removes any dependencies that are no longer needed.

-    There are also a few specific autoremove commands ``autoremove-n``, ``autoremove-na`` and ``autoremove-nevra`` that allow the specification of an exact argument in NEVRA format.
+    There are also a few specific autoremove commands ``autoremove-n``, ``autoremove-na`` and ``autoremove-nevra`` that allow the specification of an exact argument in NEVRA (name-epoch:version-release.architecture) format.

 This command by default does not force a sync of expired metadata.
 See also :ref:`\metadata_synchronization-label`.